Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool scores budget allocation efficiency across all ENABLED Google Ads campaigns, using specific verbs and resources.
-It distinguishes itself from sibling tools like google_ads_budget_reallocation and google_ads_budget_update, making its purpose unambiguous.
+The description clearly states the tool's purpose: 'Score budget allocation efficiency across every ENABLED Google Ads campaign.'
+It uses a specific verb ('score') and resource ('budget allocation efficiency') and distinguishes from siblings like google_ads_budget_reallocation and google_ads_budget_update.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.